The Most Painful Places to Get a Tattoo

 Now . . . while I very much doubt there are many folks out there who would consider getting a facial tattoo for their first tattoo, I know there are definitely some of you out there.
 So, without negating that there are plenty of folks who feel very little pain even regardless of where they get tattooed (like your face), faces are statistically one of the most painful places to get a tattoo.
 So consider yourself warned if you're looking for one of your first tattoos and are considering something anywhere on your face.

-That means you might end up with only a partially finished tattoo ON YOUR FACE, which yu might not ever get finished.
+That means you might end up with only a partially finished tattoo on your face, which you might not ever get finished.

 As you can see, getting a tattoo on the knuckles is something I have personal (and recent!) experience with.
 You could say it's fresh on my mind.